kuglimon/dotfiles/README.md

 ## Requirements

-* zsh
+* Nix
 * mac or NixOS

 ## Current state

-I'm testing NixOS, thus this repository is in a bit of a mess now.
-The dotfiles should just work and maybe even the install script.

-The NixOS configuration is something you probably should not copy.
-No thought has been put on the configs nor the structure, I just wanted to get something working first.
-They do create a running system, given you change the bootloader and hardware config.
+I'm still in process of testing Nix.
+Everything is in constant flux.

+I've tried to split everything into commits with decent messages.
+It's probably best if you shift through the commits to learn more.

+Don't blindly copy this repository and try to install.
+I will force push from time to time and break stuff often.

-## Architecture
+## Guidelines

-After trying bunch of different options for provisioning dotfiles I returned back to just plain old shell scripting.

-Trying to remember how `rcrc` worked and having it installed was not worth it.
-You rarely have to install these from scratch and when you do, you won't remember what the hell you did 4 years ago.
-Same goes for crap like Ansible, you'll just fight outdated libraries and try to get system Python to work.
-All this to make a couple of symlinks.
-You'll rarely come back and update libraries for a project like this.

 Some rules for configuration:

 1. Be explicit!
 If that means copying the same `pwd` command a thousand times then so be it.

 2. Simple problems should have simple solutions!
-We're symlinking 20 files not trying to fly to fucking Mars...
+We're provisioning machines not trying to fly to fucking Mars...

 4. Remember that when you need to install these it's usually not because